wkaisertexas/sipc/SOLUTION5.md

 }
 ```

-From this information, it was determined that none of our optimization tests should include arguments to main as inputs to functions as this seemed to mess with the optimizer.
+We identified this issue, fixed our tests, and all our optimizations were showing performance increases.

-I was trying to use auto-vectorization in my code.
-However, I was having issues because bounds-checking is automatically applied for each index into a loop.
+We were trying to use auto-vectorization in my code.
+However, we were having issues because bounds-checking is automatically applied for each index into a loop.
 For this reason, the autovectorization passes were unable to vectorize a simple vector addition loop.

 ## Testing

-The test runner created uses multiple trials (either 50 or 100) to test the differences.
-The runtime of each sample program was compared with and without the specific optimization.
+We wrote a microbenchmark for each optimization.
+The test runner script (run.sh in /tests/benchmarks) uses multiple trials (either 50 or 100) to produce average runtimes.
+The average runtime of each microbenchmark was compared with and without the specific optimization.
 Additionally, all optimizations were compared to the single optimization.

-A table was created to compare the optimizations.
-In this table, the *ablation* study represents the programs performance running every other optimizer besides the tested optimization and comparing this to running all optimizations.
+The table below shows our results.
+In this table, the *ablation* study represents the programs performance running every other optimization pass besides the tested optimization and comparing this to running all optimizations.
+This allows us to determine if an optimization improved performance while being used with the other optimizations, not just in isolation.
+All our optimizations caused performance increases.

- Outer pipes  Cell padding
-No sorting
 | Optimization               | Flag       | \# of Trials | Before | After | % Decrease | Ablation Before | Ablation After | % Decrease |
 | -------------------------- | ---------- | ------------ | ------ | ----- | ---------- | --------------- | -------------- | ---------- |
 | Loop Rotation              | looprotate | 20           | 0.33   | 0.31  | 7.98%      | 0.29            | 0.27           | 7.0%       |